-The idea was the brainchild of Laurenellen McCann, a D.C. resident.
-She worked hand-in-hand with the DC Commission for the Arts and Humanities to make it a reality in 2010.
+ArtAround is based in the San Francisco Bay Area, but it was born in Washington, D.C.
+The idea was the brainchild of Laurenellen McCann who worked with the DC Commission for the Arts and Humanities to make it a reality in 2010.